Restore HyWorks Controller

 -

-Restore the database on the target server using SQL Server Management Studio using the steps mentioned in this section.
+Restore the database on the target server using SQL Server Management Studio, following the steps in this section.

 -

-Now use Controller's old installer (without hot-fixes) and install but with a different database name than the one restored in step# 1.
+Now use the Controller's old installer (without hot-fixes) to install, but with a different database name than the one restored in step #1.

 -